nihlton/simple-grid/README.md

   - **medium**: starts at 721px and ends at 1023px
   - **large**: starts at 1024px

-you can import the break-point configurations are exported from `simpl-grid/variables.scss` so you can import them either into your own SASS, or even javascript.
-You may need some configuration changes for this to work.
+you can import the break-point configurations from `simpl-grid/variables.scss` should you need these values in your own SASS, or even javascript.
+You may need some configuration changes to import SASS variables into your JS.
 Read: [import sass variables into javascript](https://www.google.com/search?q=import+sass+variables+into+javascript)

 ```javascript
   import grid_vars from 'simpl-grid/variables.scss'